GrantRoots/messaging-app/README.md

 # blog-api

-This is a blogging app I made using express and react.
-I used express and prisma with psql to create my api.
-Then I used react to create 2 simple front ends.
-One to create and publish blogs and one to read and write comments on blogs.
-Both use jwt to authenticate requests.
+This is an app I made using express, prisma, psql, and react.
+It's a messaging app like the one on a phone.
+Users can make an account and login then type a username to send a new message and it will open a chatroom for the both of them where they can send messages back and forth.
+They can also update their username